- Personal Injury

 Filing for workers’ compensation in Arizona may appear straightforward at first, but countless possible factors exist that can complicate a claim.
 Additionally, the claims process is more complex than many people realize, often requiring extensive documentation and meeting specific appointments.
-Procedural missteps with a workers’ compensation claim can interfere with a claimant’s ability to recover, and a Glendale workers’ compensation lawyer can help prevent them.
+Procedural missteps with workers’ compensation claims can interfere with a claimant’s ability to recover, and a Glendale workers’ compensation attorney can help prevent them.
 The attorneys at the Law Offices of John Phebus understand both sides of the civil court system and work to maximize every client’s recovery.
 The claimant may need help dealing with difficult insurance company adjusters, gathering the required medical documentation, or even navigating adverse actions from employers.
 Compensation lawyers work to ensure their clients secure the benefits available under state laws.

 When an employee suffers a workplace injury, he or she should report it immediately and start the claims process with the help of Glendale workers’ compensation lawyers.
 The employer must provide the necessary forms and a list of available doctors for the employee to visit.
-If a workplace injury results in an emergency, an injured employee may see any available doctor.
-However, once the emergency stabilizes the employee must visit one of the doctors on the workers’ compensation insurance carrier’s approved list of providers.
-The employee must select one of these providers who will then treat the employee and assign a disability rating based on the severity of his or her injuries and the potential for future disability.
+If a workplace injury results in an emergency, the injured employee may see any available doctor for medical attention.
+However, once the emergency stabilizes the injured worker must visit one of the doctors on the workers’ compensation insurance carrier’s approved list of providers.
+The employee must select one of these providers who will treat them and assign a disability rating based on the severity of his or her workplace injuries and the potential for future disability.

 Employees may encounter retaliation from an employer for filing for workers’ compensation, or an employer’s negligence or intentional action that led to an employee’s injury may open the possibility of legal action beyond a workers’ compensation claim.